Snehitha10/Portfolio/README.md

 2. CSS
 3. JS

-You can have a look at my personal portfolio website at https://snehitha10.github.io/Portfolio/ .
+You can have a look at my personal portfolio website using the link- https://snehitha10.github.io/Portfolio/ .